darkcorvushhh/LinkPrediction-on-Directed-Signed-Graph/README.md

 # LinkPrediction-on-Directed-Signed-Graph
 This is the course project of AI3602: Data Mining of SJTU.

-Group Members include Jinghao Feng, Mingyang Jiang and Wenzhong Zheng.
+Group Members include Jinghao Feng, Mingyang Jiang and Wenzhuo Zheng.

 # File Structure
 src includes: